 c) Relevant documents

-A design change not only affects system and software designs but also changes to mechanisms, electronics, materials and even the design input itself.
+In addition to system and software designs, design changes can also involve changes to mechanisms, electronics, materials and even the design input itself, including the intended purpose(!).

 a) FDA design change requirements

-The FDA has established that solutions to problems often lead to new problems.
+The FDA has realized that solutions to problems often cause new problems.
 For this reason, they demand that manufacturers assess these “solutions” (changes) very carefully before implementing them.

 More specifically 21 CFR § 820.30(i) “Design changes” states that: